Internship programs will have a slightly different application and selection process.

 Students reside in Pepperdine University's newest facility located at 2011 Pennsylvania Avenue in modern and spacious four-person suites.
 Steps from two metro stops, across the street from George Washington University and just a few short blocks from Georgetown University, the Washington, D.C. campus is in the center of the best shopping, restaurants, entertainment, and parks that the city has to offer.

-For breakfast, lunch, and dinner students will be provided stored value cards to purchase meals on their own.
+For breakfast, lunch, and dinner students will be have funds Digitally Disbursed to an account of their choosing to purchase meals on their own.
 There is no kitchen available in the DC House.
 Students are encouraged to explore the many restaurants and local hangouts of other interns and college students in and around Foggy Bottom, Georgetown, and Dupont Circle.
 Once a week the students will have a community dinner at a local restaurant in the District, some of which will be themed according to our international study tour location each semester.

 - For more information about the Washington D.C.
 Internship Program and past internships please visit our website

 - For academic resources available in your program visit the International Programs Library Website

 - Washington D.C.
 Official Website